GRC will begin in October, 2019. Stay tuned for more information coming from Mrs. Altena.

 The Global Reading Challenge uses a format developed by the Portage Public Library with their successful Battle of the Books program.
 However, the Global Reading Challenge also promotes the reading of fiction and non-fiction that celebrates the world’s diverse community.
 The Global Reading Challenge is limited to 4th and 5th graders within the King County Library System’s service district in both public and private schools.

-Each year, King County Library System Librarians select 10 books especially suited to the reading interests of their young readers.
+Each year, King County Library System Librarians select 5-6 books especially suited to the reading interests of their young readers.
 A wide range of reading levels is represented by selected books so all students can participate in the Challenge.
-Questions are based on specific and factual information found within the contents of the 10 books.
+Questions are based on specific and factual information found within the contents of the selected books.

-School Challenges will be conducted in each school building by KCLS library staff.
+School challenges are conducted in each school building by KCLS library staff.
 The top team from each school proceeds on to a School District Challenge and then possibly on to a Regional and Grand Challenge.
 Schools may need to arrange transportation to these challenges.

 Preparing for the Challenge